QuantEcon/lecture-python-advanced.myst/lectures/BCG_incomplete_mkts.md

 \end{aligned}
 $$

-We can combine and rearrange household $i$’s first-order conditions to become:
+We can combine and rearrange consumer $i$’s first-order conditions to become:

 $$